tobiasbriones/cp-unah-is512-osii/apache-server/index.md

 this [scary story](https://www.namepros.com/threads/domains-got-stolen-from-my-namesilo-recovered.1097787)
 you can read.

+This is IMPORTANT.
+Always make sure to get (for free or paid) WHOIS Privacy which is a service to make your contact information private.
+Otherwise, you will get hundreds of phone calls from Indian marketers.
+This should be always private, but that's how the business works, if you get it for free, they always charge it on hidden fees or the final price anyway.
+The course professor didn't tell students about this (he almost never showed up actually as usual in this third-world university), and this is something you must be aware of.
+I forgot to mention this when I published the first version of this article because I have so much experience, I take it from granted, but try to be careful with your steps.

 ## Get the VM

 I'll lead you to Digital Ocean on this endeavour.
 There are many other options